iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 Configuring PX4
 ################

-Configure your Vertiq module and flight controller according to the :ref:`PWM and DSHOT Control with a Flight Controller <hobby_fc_tutorial>`, following the steps for DSHOT.
+Configure your Vertiq module and flight controller according to the :ref:`PWM and DSHOT Control with a Flight Controller <hobby_fc_tutorial>`, following the steps for DSHOT with PX4.
 Confirm that your module can be controlled by the flight controller before proceeding.

 Once you have the basic DSHOT set up complete, you can move onto configuring telemetry.
 First, you must select a serial port to use for receiving telemetry from the module.
 When creating this tutorial, the TELEM2 port on the `Pixhawk 4 <https://docs.px4.io/v1.9.0/en/flight_controller/pixhawk4.html>`_